schatsu/Laravel-Ecommerce-Project/README.md

 ## Overview

-Ata Silver is a modern, full-featured e-commerce platform built specifically for jewelry retail.
+A modern, full-featured e-commerce platform built with Laravel.
 The application provides a seamless shopping experience for customers and a powerful admin panel for store management.

 ## Features